 Once you enter into park you can parallel park along the street on San Diego Avenue for free, or use this map to locate additional parking; in my experience, parking was crazy for labor day but should be easier for you if you are not visiting on a holiday.

 Head to the end of San Diego Avenue for the entrance of to Old Town State Historic Park, which is meant to look like the actual historic Spanish town and contains open air markets with reasonable prices for authentic artisenal finds from Mexico like blankets, pottery, artisenal tiles, and more.

 That is all we had time for on our short half day trip from LA.
 If we went back, we would love to see more.
 If you are looking for more things to do in San Diego, consider adding one of the below to your itinerary:

 Cheap: Visit The Cave Store to see Sunny Jim Sea caves in La Jolla for just a few dollars to walk down to the stunning view of the ocean cut out in the rock over thousands of years

 Splurge: Alternatively you can kayak in the beautiful Southern California ocean around the caves for a higher fee.

 The park is free to visit, but parking is difficult and expensive.
 Instead, park outside of the park, and walk or rent a scooter to make your way around the botanic gardens, museums, and the San Diego Zoo.

-Check Out a Unique Sculpture Garden
+6. Check Out a Unique Sculpture Garden

 Go to see this sculpture garden, which is only open to the public on Tuesdays, Thursdays, and the second Saturday of the month, free of charge.
 We haven’t had the chance to be in town during one of these times, but this funky and fun sculpture garden is on our list the next time we make it to San Diego, and could be fun to visit if you are looking for something new to see!

-Pin it for later!
+Pin this post for later!